-This season includes performances of Second Elder in Handel’s Susannah and Cosimo in the world premiere of Laura Schwendinger’s opera Artemisia both with the Time’s Arrow Festival in New York.
-In the summer he sings the role of Director in Michael Gordon's Acquanetta with the Bard Summerscape Festival and Beth Morrison Projects.
-Other performances include Handel’s Messiah with the Wisconsin Chamber Orchestra and Bach's B Minor Mass in a return engagement with The Bel Canto Chorus.
+2019-2020 included performances of Second Elder in Handel’s Susannah and Cosimo in the world premiere of Laura Schwendinger’s opera Artemisia both with the Time’s Arrow Festival in New York.
+In the summer he sang the role of Director in Michael Gordon's Acquanetta with the Bard Summerscape Festival and Beth Morrison Projects.
+Other performances that season included Handel’s Messiah with the Wisconsin Chamber Orchestra and Bach's B Minor Mass in a return engagement with The Bel Canto Chorus.

 A champion of new music, Christopher has created roles in 14 world premieres to date.
 Some of those roles include the title role in Paola Prestini and Cerise Jacobs’ Gilgamesh with Beth Morrison Projects and Friends of Madam White Snake, M. Carré-Lamadon in Stephen Hartke's The Greater Good with Glimmerglass Opera, Baritone Soloist in Paul Moravec's Blizzard Voices, Jack Absolute in Kirke Mechem’s The Rivals with Skylight Opera Theatre, Soldier in Paola Prestini’s Oceanic Verses at The Kennedy Center, Victor in Jeff Meyer’s Buried Alive with Fort Worth Opera and Fargo Moorhead Opera and Orsen in Edwin Penhorwood’s Too Many Sopranos with Cedar Rapids Opera Theatre.